DainialPadraig/TidyDataProject/README.md

 The script assumes that the zipped file for the assignment has been unzipped in the same directory as the run_analysis.R file.

 The script reads the two "X" files in the UCI HAR Dataset folder and combines them into a single dplyr data frame.
+Then it reads the "features.txt" file to get human-readable column names and replaces the column numbers with the names.